jgwehr/homelab-docker/services/gloomhaven/README.md

 - https://github.com/Lurkars/ghs-server

 ## Dependencies

-These services can run locally.
-However, additional setup enables public internet access.
+- These services can run locally.
 Various Networks and dependencies can be removed if you only want local access.
+- Public access via Reverse Proxy requires the `public` Service and Network

 ## Environment and Configuration